liubomyr-kozak/WordBerry/PrivacyPolicy.md

 By email: liubomyr.kozak@gmail.com

-for any issue or idea you use github in tab "issue".
+For any issue or idea you can use github in tab "issue".